Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/freshsales_leadCapture.md

 #### Note: Both the User Sub Domain and API Key are required for Freshsales to connect successfully.

-With the ‘Lead capture’ dialog template, you can capture user fields in a conversational format and automate the creation of a lead in Freshsales.
+With the ‘Lead capture’ dialog template, you can capture user fields using a chatbot and automate the creation of a lead in Freshsales.